rushikeshwalode06-cod/Explainable-AI-Based-Medical-Report-Diagnosis-Prediction-Using-NLP/README.md

 LIME explains an individual prediction by identifying features that influence the model's decision.For a medical report, important words or terms can be highlighted to help understand which parts of the text contributed to the prediction.

-🧠 SHAP — SHapley Additive exPlanations
+🧠 SHAP — Shapley Additive Explanations

 SHAP provides feature-attribution information based on Shapley values.
 It can be used to analyze which features have a positive or negative contribution toward model predictions.Important: XAI explanations describe how the machine-learning model behaves.
 They should not be interpreted as medical or causal explanations.